 My advice would be to measure often here.
 We just barely managed to cover the length of the BBQ opening, but it worked!
-With some patience we made it square and then used a hockey-stick for a handle, spaced away from the BBQ with 5″ bolts and copper pipe.
-Caution here because the handle can get a little toasty when there’s a roaring fire.
+With some patience, we made it square and then used a hockey-stick for a handle, spaced away from the BBQ with 5″ bolts and copper pipe.
+A caution here because the handle can get a little toasty when there’s a roaring fire.

 A ‘secret’ feature of this BBQ is the adjustable warming plate.
 The steel drum wasn’t wide enough front-to-back so we added a 12″ wide steel plate on the back.

 This makes a great surface for keeping dishes & plates warm while dinner is cooking.
 It can be moved to allow for more or less smoke to escape too.

 To make the lid rotate we welded 12″ lengths of threaded rod to the back of the lid (on the angle iron bracing).

 This is then fed into vertical hinge brackets on the side of the cinder blocks and secured with bolts, allowing for a fully open BBQ when needed.

 It probably goes without saying that no one wants to BBQ with toxic vapors floating around.
 For that reason, we had a really good & hot fire in the BBQ before using it for any kind of cooking.
 It burned off all the various finishes, though surprisingly, the exterior drum paint was hardly affected.

 To protect the steel from rust I’ve been told to use “High-Heat” flat-black paint on the exterior surfaces.
 Other internal parts can be protected with repeated applications of Canola oil which has a higher smoke point than most other oils.